-Complete the form below to request free, detailed, relevant, daily remediation reports about the state of your networks.
+Complete the form below to request free, detailed, relevant, daily remediation reports about the state of your networks or constituency.
 We’ll evaluate your request and follow up with you.
 There is no charge for this service.
 Our reports will provide you a free daily potential attack surface report relevant to your organization’s network or constituency, as well as potential malware or other malicious activity seen originating from your network/constituency.

 Please send an email to email@example.com if you need to add or remove recipients, add new CIDR/ASN space to your subscriptions, make a change to your organization’s name, or request another update.
 All administration for your subscription is carried out internally by Shadowserver staff.